-Are these deviations in SFE at large radii the rule more than the exception in other galaxies with extended disks?
-There are two pieces of evidence that seems to show that these deviations from normal values may be commonly present in other galaxies.
-In Fig. 1 of Leroy et al. (2008), where SFE is plotted vs galactocentric radius, the average of SFE for all the data points is larger than their fit for $r/r{25} > 1.0$ .
-Unfortunately their calibration limit is $r/r{25} = 1.2$ .
+Are these deviations in SFE at large radii the rule more than the exception in other XUV disks?
+There are two pieces of evidence that seem to show that these deviations from normal values may be commonly present in other galaxies.
+In Figure 1 of Leroy et al. (2008), where SFE is plotted versus galactocentric radius, the average SFE for all the data points is larger than their fit for $r/r{25} > 1.0$.
+Unfortunately, their calibration limit is $r/r{25} = 1.2$.
 Probably the most relevant case to compare the SFE at large radii is that of M83.
-M83's extended H I disk reaches, as in CIG 96, a radius $r \sim 3.5 r{25}$ , and it has been widely studied in the UV and HI by Bigiel et al. (2010b).
-The SFE in both cases level off at $r \sim 1.5 r{25}$ with a value of $10^{-11}$ yr-1.
-Note that for M83 this corresponds to the depletion time $\tau{dep} = 10^2$ Gyr in Fig. 4 right panel of Bigiel et al. 2010b), also with a scatter 0.5 - 1 dex.
-These evidences suggest that we might have higher SFE in extended disks with respect to that extrapolated from inner radii.
+M83's extended HI disk reaches, as in CIG 96, a radius $r \sim 3.5r{25}$, and it has been widely studied in the UV and H_I by Bigiel et al. (2010a).
+The SFE in both cases levels off at $r \sim 1.5r{25}$ with a value of 10^{-11} yr-1.
+Note that for M83 this corresponds to the depletion time $\tau{dep} = 10^2$ Gyr (in the right panel of Figure 4 of Bigiel et al. 2010a), also with a scatter 0.5-1 dex.
+This evidence suggests that we might have higher SFE in extended disks with respect to that extrapolated from inner radii.
 In order to check the generality of this result, deeper H I and UV observations of more XUV disks are needed.

-Next question is what mechanism is enhancing the H I densities and triggering the SF in the outskirts of these galaxies?
-The isolation of CIG 96 since about $\sim 3$ Gyr ago allow us to discard the major interaction event scenario.
-Thus, if gravitational instabilities induced by interactions (e.g. Gil de Paz et al. 2005) are producing the observed spiral arms and pseudo-ring feature, then we can reject the major interaction event.
-It must be due to minor companions (hypothesis explored by Espada et al. 2005), extragalactic clouds, or dark matter sub-halos (Tenorio-Tagle 1981; Bekki & Chiba 2006).

-Espada et al. (2005) suggested the possibility of an accretion of a HI-rich companion to be the responsible of the SW kinematically detached clump and the overall outer ring-like structure.
+The next question is, what mechanism is enhancing the H_I densities and triggering the SF in the outskirts of these galaxies?
+The isolation of CIG 96 since about \sim 3 Gyr ago allows us to discard the major interaction event scenario.
+Thus, if gravitational instabilities induced by interactions (e.g., Gil de Paz et al. 2005) are producing the observed spiral arms and pseudo-ring feature, then we can reject the major interaction event scenario.
+It must be due to minor companions (hypothesis explored by Espada et al. 2005), extragalactic clouds, or dark matter subhalos (Tenorio-Tagle 1981; Bekki & Chiba 2006).
+Espada et al. (2005) suggested the possibility of an accretion of an H1-rich companion to be responsible for the SW kinematically detached clump and the overall outer ring-like structure.

-However, given the remarkable spiral symmetry found in the UV and HI maps (i.e. two symmetric spiral arms from the N and S of the optical disk, and connecting the outer pseudo-ring feature to the E and W, respectively), one may think that it is an intrinsic property of the galaxy rather than induced by the environment.
-The outer spiral arms could be due to an instability or could be driven, either by a non-axisymmetric halo (e.g. Machado & Athanassoula 2010), or by a nonaxisymmetric disk.
-We favor this last option, although it is difficult to prove, or disprove since the major axis of this oval would be more or less aligned with the kinematical major axis.
+However, given the remarkable spiral symmetry found in the UV and H_I maps (i.e., two symmetric spiral arms from the N and S of the optical disk, and connecting the outer pseudo-ring feature to the E and W, respectively), one may think that it is an intrinsic property of the galaxy rather than induced by the environment.
+The outer spiral arms could be due to an instability or could be driven, either by a non-axisymmetric halo (e.g., Machado & Athanassoula 2010), or by a non-axisymmetric disk.
+We favor this last option, although it is difficult to prove or disprove since the major axis of this oval would be more or less aligned with the kinematical major axis.
 But the global morphology makes this option quite plausible.
 In particular, the arms emanate symmetrically in the NW and SE, and then fall back at the other side.
-This is a pattern expected in the manifold theory (Romero-Gómez et al. 2006, 2007; Athanassoula et al. 2009a, b, 2010) if the disk is oval and the manifolds allow the orbits to make a 270° turn, while meeting the opposite arm.
+This is a pattern expected in the manifold theory (Romero-Gómez et al. 2006, 2007; Athanassoula et al. 2009a, 2009b, 2010) if the disk is oval and the manifolds allow the orbits to make a 270° turn while meeting the opposite arm.